jjfumero/jjfumero.github.io/_pages/cv.md

 Work experience
 ======
+* August 2021 - Present: Research Fellow @ The University of Manchester, UK
+  * Research software engineer working on dynamic compilation for Heterogeneous Systems (GPUs, FPGAs and multi-cores).
+  * Collaborating with Intel and EU Project Elegant H2020
+  * Software Outcome: TornadoVM, SPIR-V Beehive Toolkit, Level-Zero JNI
-* October 2017 - present: Research Associate @ The University of Manchester, UK
+* October 2017 - July 2021: Research Associate @ The University of Manchester, UK
-  * Software engineer and Research Fellow working on dynamic compilation for Heterogeneous Systems (GPUs, FPGAs and multi-cores).
+  * Research software engineer working on dynamic compilation for Heterogeneous Systems (GPUs, FPGAs and multi-cores).
   * Working on the E2Data European Project
   * Software Outcome: TornadoVM, KFusion-Tornado, Docker-Tornado
 * June-November 2015: Intern at Oracle Labs, Linz
   * R compiler for automatic distributed computing (FatR-Flink)
 * June-August 2013: Internship at CERN Openlab
   * Vectorization with AVX and AVX2 using the Intel Cilk+ compiler for the ROOT framework
 * June 2012-May 2013: Intern at ITER (Instituto Tecnologico de Energias Renovables, Spain)
   * System administration of an HPC data center
   * Infiniband and parallel file systems
   * Cobler
 * Setember 2010-June 2012: Intern at SAII (Universidad de La Laguna, Spain)
   * System administration of an HPC data center
   * Dev-ops